thiagosaife/utilities/README.md

 const sortedArray = utils.sortArray(animals, 'name');
 ```

-## Now you can sort an array of objects by their nested properties, like this:
+## You can now sort an array of objects by their nested properties, like this:
 ```
 const animals = [
  {